How to build a butterfly garden:

 The Butterfly Site - Creating a butterfly garden

-Gardens With Wings - Host Plants
+Gardens With Wings - Host Plants for butterflies

 Gardens With Wings - Nectar Plants